-CDA Candidates are required to write 6 (six) Competency Goal Statements.
-Each statement should be between 200 and 500 words and should include each of the functional areas associated with each Competency Goal.
-View the CDA Competency Goals and Functional Areas (Adobe PDF, requires Adobe Reader).
+CDA Candidates are required to write 6 (six) Reflective Statements of Competence.
+Each statement should be no more than 500 words and should include each of the functional areas associated with each Competency Goal as outlined in the CDA Competency Standards book.
+View the CDA Competency Goals and Functional Areas (PDF) [Size: 18 KB], requires Adobe Reader.

-Resource Collection: The Professional Resource File is a collection of materials that early childhood professionals use in their work with young children and their families.
+The Professional Portfolio is intended to be a reflective professional development experience for child care providers.
+It is a collection of materials that early childhood professionals use in their work with young children and their families.
 It is a working resource.
 It should be useful in a Candidate's career in early childhood education.

-Specific information regarding how it should be organized and what belongs in the resource collection may be found in the Child Development Associate Assessment System & Competency Standards booklet.
+Specific information regarding how it should be organized and what belongs in each section may be found in the CDA Competency Standards book.
 If you are a TECTA supported Candidate, you may obtain a copy of this from the TECTA Office.

 Once a candidate is ready to apply for the Credential, he or she needs to find a Professional Development Specialist (PDS) to conduct their Verification Visit.
 Candidates must gain permission from the child care center director for the Verification Visit to take place within the program.
 He or she then completes the CDA application online or via the paper application in the CDA Competency Standards book.

 After a Candidate's application has been accepted by the Council, the Candidate may schedule the Verification Visit and Exam.

 The Verification Visit includes a Review of the materials, an Observation of the Candidate as the lead teacher in your classroom, and Reflection with the Candidate.
 The R.O.R.
 Model™ (Review – Observe – Reflect) allows for Candidates to receive feedback from the Professional Development Specialist regarding their strengths.